njvision/WebTestingATF/README.md

 ## Overview

 This project is an automation testing framework designed for testing web applications.
-It utilizes Selenium WebDriver for browser automation, Cucumber for Behavior-Driven Development (BDD), and JUnit for test execution.
-The framework supports running tests on multiple operating systems (Windows, Linux, macOS) and includes features for logging, page object management, and handling dynamic web elements.
+It utilizes Selenium WebDriver for browser automation, Cucumber for Behavior-Driven Development (BDD), JUnit for test execution, and Java as programming language.
+The framework supports running tests on multiple operating systems (Windows, Linux, macOS).

 ## Table of Contents